 A mix of natural, tactile materials including rammed earth, oiled timber cladding, flooring and structure are contrasted with man-made materials of plasterboard, galvanised steel and corrugated metal cladding.

 A 2kW solar array, evacuated tube solar hot water heater and blackwater recycling system compliment the passive solar design of the house.
-This project had a life cycle assesment carried out by etool and achieved an overall GOLD rating.
+This project had a life cycle assessment carried out by etool and achieved an overall GOLD rating.